dotnet/aspnetcore/docs/ReferenceResolution.md

 1. Create the .csproj
 2. Run `eng/scripts/GenerateProjectList.ps1`
-3. Add it to Extensions.sln
+3. Add it to Mvc.sln (for example)

 ## Example: adding a new dependency

 Steps for adding a new package dependency to an existing project.
 Let's say I'm adding a dependency on System.Banana.

 1. Add the package to the .csproj file using `<Reference Include="System.Banana" />`
-2. Add an entry to [eng/Dependencies.props](/eng/Dependencies.props), `<LatestPackageReference Include="System.Banana" Version="0.0.1-beta-1" />`
+2. Add an entry to [eng/Dependencies.props](/eng/Dependencies.props) e.g. `<LatestPackageReference Include="System.Banana" />`
-3. If this package comes from another dotnet team and should be updated automatically by our bot...
+3. If this package comes from another dotnet team and should be updated automatically by our bot&hellip;
-    1. Change the LatestPackageReference entry to `Version="$(SystemBananaPackageVersion)"`.
-    2. Add an entry to [eng/Versions.props](/eng/Versions.props) like this `<SystemBananaPackageVersion>0.0.1-beta-1</SystemBananaPackageVersion>`.
+    1. Add an entry to [eng/Versions.props](/eng/Versions.props) like this `<SystemBananaPackageVersion>0.0.1-beta-1</SystemBananaPackageVersion>`.
-    3. Add an entry to [eng/Version.Details.xml](/eng/Version.Details.xml) like this:
+    2. Add an entry to [eng/Version.Details.xml](/eng/Version.Details.xml) like this:

         ```xml
         <ProductDependencies>